Reading now: Work platforms for municipal construction yards: efficient use in road and green space maintenance

 Instead of traditional key management, you use flexible access cards – ideal for teams with changing operators.

-Safety, efficiency and responsibilities in the municipal environment
+Security, efficiency and responsibilities in the municipal environment

-Who is allowed to operate work platforms?
+Who is even allowed to operate aerial work platforms?

 Who is responsible for instruction and operation?

-PPE: Personal protective equipment against falls from a height
+PPE: Personal protective equipment against falls

-Belay points, equipment and training must be checked in advance.
+Anchor points, equipment and training must be checked in advance.

-How to find the right stage for your project
+This is how you find the right stage for your project

 Rectangle_1 - BIBERGER